Eventyrlauget/tailcloud/readme.md

 `docker compose up -d`

+First start-up of nextcloud will trigger istallation script, give it a few minutes to complete.
+(if you get `bad gateway`, wait a few minutes and try again.)

+4. Note

-(service "stacks" to start are listed in the `docker-compose.yaml` file)
+service "stacks" to start are listed in the `docker-compose.yaml` file

 ## Longer description